tuanavu/christmas-recipes/README.md

 Christmas Recipes
 =================

+## Notes:
+- This is a testing page based on a reference document of Anna Debenham: [getting started with Git Pages and Jekyll](http://24ways.org/2013/get-started-with-github-pages)

 [View site, hosted on Github Pages](http://tuanvu216.github.io/christmas-recipes/)

 This is a demo site, accompanying a tutorial on 24 ways about [getting started with Git Pages and Jekyll](http://24ways.org/2013/get-started-with-github-pages/).